ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Scheduling.md

 Another algorithm is Shortest Job First (SJF).
 SJF is optimal.
 However, if jobs can arrive at any time (not just time 0), then it fails.
 Then, we need Shortest Time-to-Completion First (STCF), which is a **preemptive** scheduler that can context-switch to another process.
 Once interactive terminals were created, response time became the next problem.
 At this point, we employ Round-Robin (RR) scheduling.
 RR is a **fair** algorithm that schedules all processes evenly.
 Preemptive algorithms benefit from **overlap**, where a context switch can occur while a process is waiting I/O communication.

+One of the ebst-known solutions for scheduling is **Multi-level Feedback Queue (MLFQ)**.
+The MLFQ has multiple distinct queues with different priority levels.
+MLFQ uses these priority levels to decide which job should run.